 Existing statute is clear that temporary mill levy credits can be used to refund TABOR surpluses.
-And, while there are some local governments that have also issued mill levy credits for property tax relief purposes, some local governments seek clarity and assurance that this is an allowable move under TABOR.
+And, while there are some local governments that have also issued mill levy credits for property tax relief purposes, other local governments seek clarity and assurance that this is an allowable move under TABOR.
 SB 108 provides this clarity.

-SB 108 was amended in the Senate State, Veterans and Military Affairs Committee to exclude a school district from lowering its total program mill levy below the minimum amount set in state statute.
-Additionally, an amendment will be offered in the Senate Finance Committee making it clear that a temporary reduction in property taxes due for the purpose of property tax relief is subject to annual renewal.
+SB 108 was amended to exclude a school district from lowering its total program mill levy below the minimum amount set in state statute and to make it clear that a temporary reduction in property taxes due for the purpose of property tax relief is subject to annual renewal.